EmmettHintz/board_classification/README.md

 This will:
 - Load the model and FEN mapping
 - Evaluate the model on the test set
+- Print various evaluation metrics
+  - Exact match
+  - ROGUE-1 precision, recall, f1
-- Print the accuracy and F1 score
+  - Square-level accuracy
+  - Levenshtein average
-- Display a bar chart of the model's performance with various metrics
+- Display a bar chart of the model's performance on these metrics

 ## FEN Notation Explained